-6.55% Projected computing job growth by 2024 6.9% (19.5% of rural population lacks access) Population without broadband access

-The Huntersville-based digital platform Sentry One allows data professionals to utilize the Microsoft data platform across physical, virtual, and cloud-based environments.
+6.55% Projected computing job growth by 2024 6.9% (19.5% of rul Population without 6.9% (19.5% of rural population lacks access) Population without broadband access The Huntersville-based digital platform Sentry One allows data professionals to utilize the Microsoft data platform across physical, virtual, and cloud-based environments.
 The platform enables businesses to consolidate their toolsets, reduce infrastructure costs, and increase database speed while providing powerful dashboards to visualize performance and generate insights.

 Passport is a mobile payment software for parking and transit services catered to cities, universities, and private companies.
 The Charlotte-based company offers a parking app, as well as parking enforcement, permit management, and tolling services to private operators and more than 450 cities around the world.
 Freecloud Design is an app development company that specializes in educational game apps.
 The one-man shop located in Charlotte has developed several top-ten App Store apps including geography-driven Stack the States® and the Monster Physics® app that allows users to build and operate virtual cars and cranes.

 As one of the nation's states with the most rural land, North Dakota's economy is driven by agriculture.
-The Peace Garden State's 39 million acres of agricultural land make it a hotbed for drone research and farm testing.
-The state expects a 19 percent growth in developer jobs by 2024.
+The Peace Garden State's 39 million acres of agricultural land make it a hotbed for drone research and farm testing, and the state expects a 26 percent growth in developer jobs by 2024.
+State of the App Economy